reidHoruff/Checkmate/README.md

 		match: /^[a-zA-Z]{2,}$/,
 	});

-	//validates both first-name and last-name inputs
-	//also returns a boolean representign weather or not all checkmate objects were satisfied
+	//returns a boolean representign whether or not all checkmate objects on page are valid
 	$().checkmate('validate');

 ##Validating a Set of Checkmate Objects

 	$("#first-name").checkmate({
 		match: /^[a-zA-Z]{2,}$/,
 	});